Deniskinyua/alx-pre_course/README.md

 0X01.Git

-This repository contains my work on git.
+This repository contains my work on git; An introduction to Git